Virginia Master Naturalist Sponsoring Agencies

-The Virginia Department of Game and Inland Fisheries is responsible for the management of inland fisheries, wildlife, and recreational boating for the Commonwealth of Virginia.
+The Virginia Department of Wildlife Resources (DWR) is responsible for the management of inland fisheries, wildlife, and recreational boating for the Commonwealth of Virginia.

 The Virginia Museum of Natural History interprets Virginia's natural heritage within a global context in ways that are relevant to all citizens of the Commonwealth.